tonymm81/table_project/README.md

 bug: try exept clause gives an error, try to solve this before version number change.
 TypeError: catching classes that do not inherit from BaseException is not allowed
 bug: json object wont updated from bulb controlling function
+bug: wlan devices button wont destroy the wlan devices list windows, says only that frames are not define

 plan:
 - now i have to fugure out how to update in json value devices state.
 - name sliders in controlling window
 - figure out how to control windows that thos label colors will change if devices state is changed.
-- remove the device str from json library.(perhaps solved, test first)
+- remove the device str from json library.(solved)

 report:
 added json update(not tested)